Series / Afterschool Special

 from 1977 to 1997, although these were far less heavy-handed and tended to be adaptations of children's stories.
 That series got its own mascot, Cap'n O.G.
 Readmore, a cat in a ship captain's outfit that encouraged kids to read.

-The "afterschool special" genre in general was well received by critics and audiences alike.
+The "afterschool special" genre in general was well received by critics and audiences alike, at least at the time.
 Many times, high school teachers would tape a given broadcast and show it in class, after which a discussion might ensue about how the characters dealt with their adverse situation.
 (Sometimes, the tape might be paused at each commercial break to spark a discussion on what the students think should happen, before the actual resolution is shown.)
+In recent years, however, many of them have been seen in less favorable lights for various reasons.

 Compare and contrast Lifetime Movie of the Week